-After a long call with my aunt Beth, who has been a nurse for years, she told me “Erinne!
-You must rest!
+After a long call with my Aunt Beth, who has been a nurse for years, she told me “Erinne, you must rest!
 Resting doesn’t involve shopping at Target or Macy’s.
 Resting means having food delivered, sleeping, and giving yourself the needed fluid/nutrients it needs to heal.”
-Ugh, can I tell you that I knew this was true.
-For two days, I rested (kinda rest, kinda squirming and hoping to get out of the apartment), but I felt so much better.
-As professionals, moms, sisters, and health care providers we are naturally selfless.
-Many of us so selfless that they word “no” is not in our vocabulary, and we give until our gas tank is running on fumes.
+Ugh.
+Can I tell you that I knew this was true?
+But . . .
+For two days, I rested (okay, kinda rest, kinda squirming and hoping to get out of the apartment).
+And you know what?
+I felt so much better!
+As professionals, moms, sisters, and health care providers, we are naturally selfless.
+Many of us so selfless that the word “no” is not in our vocabulary, and we give until our gas tank is running on fumes.

 After running on fumes, and exhausting myself time and time again I finally learned what self-care means for me.
 I am still a work in progress, but I have started to recognized times throughout the year that I can take time for myself.
 As the holidays approach, you may find yourself needing just a few moments of rest as well.
 Check out a few steps to incorporating self-care into your routine!

-First Step: How can you incorporate moments of self-care in your daily routine?
+First Step: Incorporate moments of self-care into your daily routine

 When I started trying to incorporate self-care into my life I started with short daily activities or tasks.
 At the beginning, it is easy for you to take off more than you can chew and try to unplug for a week.
 But you will find success and confidence in finding something little that you can do every day.
 These little moments add up, and before you know it you will be feeling rejuvenated.